 Mangano To Host 9/11 Sunset Candlelight And Remembrance Ceremony

-With the 11th Anniversary of the September 11, 2001 Attack on America quickly approaching, Nassau County Executive Edward P. Mangano announced today that the County will honor the memory of those who lost their lives.
-The Sunset Candlelight and Remembrance Ceremony will take place on Thursday, September 6th at 7:00 p.m. at the 9/11 Memorial in Eisenhower Park, near Parking Field 6.
+With the 12th Anniversary of the September 11, 2001 Attack on America quickly approaching, Nassau County Executive Edward P. Mangano announced today that the County will honor the memory of those who lost their lives.
+The Sunset Candlelight and Remembrance Ceremony will take place this Sunday, September 8th at 6:30 p.m. at the 9/11 Memorial in Eisenhower Park, near Parking Field 6.

 Names of Nassau County residents who lost their lives in the attacks will be read by family members at Lakeside Theatre, adjacent to Nassau County’s 9/11 Memorial in Eisenhower Park.
 The memorial features two semi-transparent aluminum towers, representing the World Trade Center towers, rising 30 feet from a fountain, and also contains two pieces of steel recovered from the World Trade Center.